opensciencegrid/images/opensciencegrid/svn-to-git/README.md

 svn-to-git
 ==========

-Mirror a repo from Subversion to Git using git-svn-mirror
+Mirror a repo from Subversion to Git using `git svn`

 # Environment variables